Q. Who can join?

 Q. What does it mean that your ceremonies are “non-shamanic”?

 A: A shaman is typically understood as a healer or someone initiated into a specific lineage.
-We do not identify as healers or shamans, nor do we follow any single lineage.
+Although we've studied with them, we do not identify as healers or shamans, nor do we follow any single lineage –– we follow many.
 Our belief is that true healing comes from within, through the proper integration of insights gained during your journey.
-While our ceremonies are guided by icaros, music, and prayers—honoring and asking guidance from various traditions—the invitation is for you to learn from the wisdom of your direct experience.
+While our ceremonies are guided by icaros, music, and prayers, honoring and asking guidance from various traditions, the invitation is for you to learn from the wisdom of your direct experience.
 We view ourselves and all the sacred traditions as a finger pointing to the moon.

 Q: Can your sacraments help me with my disease or medical condition.